-Every Company irrespective of size, type of business, category of business etc will have its share capital classified under various types in the financial statement.
+Every Company irrespective of size, type of business, category of business, etc. will have its share capital classified under various types in its financial statement.

 For example: If XYZ Pvt Ltd has an authorised capital Rs.
-20 lakhs and shares issued upto an amount of Rs.15 Lakhs to shareholders, it means XYZ Pvt Ltd has issued the shares not in excess of the maximum limit ie. authorised capital of the Company and also has option in future to issue more shares amounting to Rs.5 lakhs without raising the authorised share capital
+20 lakhs and shares issued up to an amount of Rs.15 Lakhs to shareholders, it means XYZ Pvt Ltd has issued the shares not in excess of the maximum limit ie. authorised capital of the Company and also has the option in future to issue more shares amounting up to Rs.5 lakhs without raising the authorised share capital.

-However, if XYZ Pvt Ltd has issued shares of an amount of Rs.25 Lakhs to shareholders with same authorised capital of Rs 20 Lakhs, it means Company has issued in excess of the maximum limit and hence it is not allowed under law.
-To do so, first the process of increasing authorised share capital has to carry out and then issue of shares to shareholders can be done.
+However, if XYZ Pvt Ltd has issued shares of an amount of Rs.25 Lakhs to shareholders with the same authorised capital of Rs.20 Lakhs, it means Company has issued in excess of the maximum limit and hence it is not allowed under the law.
+To issue more amount of shares than the maximum limit of authorised capital, first, XYZ Pvt Ltd has to initiate the process of increasing authorised share capital and then issue shares to the shareholders.

-In case of any change in the authorised and paid up share capital, Registrar of Companies (ROC) needs to be updated with.
-The details will be recorded in the Companies Master Data of MCA and will be available for public to view the data.
+In case of any change in the authorised and paid-up share capital, the Registrar of Companies (ROC) needs to be updated.
+The details will be recorded in the Companies Master Data of MCA and will be available for the public to view the data.